Pittsburgh Birth Injury Attorney

 What is the Difference Between Birth Injuries and Birth Defects?

 A birth injury is a preventable physical injury or condition that a baby suffers during delivery.
 Typically, birth injuries have a physical cause and are the result of a doctor’s mistake or medical negligence during the birth process.

 On the other hand, a birth defect is a physical or medical condition that develops while the baby is growing in the mother’s womb.
 Birth defects typically have genetic or environmental causes.

 In Pennsylvania, there is a strict time limit within which medical malpractice and personal injury lawsuits must be filed.
 Under Pennsylvania law, the statute of limitations on a birth injury is two years from the date the injury was discovered or should have reasonably been discovered.
 In some cases, it can take time for birth injuries to become apparent, so the discovery rule would extend the statute of limitations.

 If your child later decides to file a medical malpractice lawsuit on his or her own behalf, he or she has until age 20 to file a lawsuit.

-How Much Compensation Can I Expect for My Birth Injury Case?
+How Much Compensation Can I Recover for My Birth Injury Case in Pittsburgh?

-While every case is unique, you and your family may be entitled to various forms of compensation for the birth injury.
+While every case is unique, you and your family may be entitled to various forms of compensation for a Pittsburgh birth injury.
 The parents usually recover these damages on behalf of the child, or they may be recovered directly if the mother was the one who suffered the injury.

 You can expect to recover the medical expenses that you incurred to treat the injury.
 You and your baby may also be entitled to recover damages for pain and suffering and diminished quality of life.
 If the mother suffered a birth injury during delivery, she may also be entitled to recover lost wages for missing work during her recovery.